 Of course, even if you’re from the South, Mid-West or Western US, popular patterns are still quite easy to find.
 But, rather than peruse antique shops, I prefer to scour estate sales and local thrift shops in search of truly unique pieces.
 These can often be had for as little as 25 cents!

-These, and more collector’s books, are available on Amazon:
+These, and many more collector’s books and guides, are available on Amazon:

 - The Big Book of Fenton Milk Glass, 1940-1985, by John Walk

 - Milk Glass: Imperial Glass Corporation Plus Opaque, Slag & More, by Myrna Garrison

 - Collectors Encyclopedia Of Milk Glass Identification/Values, by Betty Newbound and Bill Newbound